paigealfred/Splunk-to-Elastic-Pipeline-via-Cribl-Stream/README.md

 ---

 ### Step 16 – Data Route Active with Input Filtering
 Updated the route filter to `__inputId == 'splunk_tcp:in_splunk_tcp'` to scope routing exclusively to events originating from the Splunk TCP source.
-Confirmed the route was processing **1.602%** of live traffic through the pipeline with the default route handling the remainder.
+Confirmed the route was actively processing live traffic through the pipeline to the Elastic destination.

 ![16-cribl-data-route-active-filtering](16-cribl-data-route-active-filtering.png)